 Due to the large number of rental properties in Denton and an increasing number of complaints from tenants, Code Enforcement performs interior inspections of rental units by request.
 A trained and experienced officer addresses all interior tenant complaints.
 The officer maintains positive relationships with many of the landlords, property managers, and leasing agents throughout Denton to ensure tenants and their families have a safe and clean place to live, and to ensure non-compliant properties are addressed to protect public health and safety.

 As a part of the Rental Inspection program, Code Enforcement accepts complaints regarding interior apartments or rental homes.
-These complaints refer to problems inside the building under sections 17-154 through 17-179 of the Denton Property Maintenance Code (DPMC), and include, but are not limited to, such issues as infestations, damaged walls, mold, leaking sinks/toilets, broken air conditioners or heaters, broken or missing appliances, etc.
+These complaints refer to problems inside the building under sections 17-154 through 17-179 of the Denton Property Maintenance Code (DPMC), and include, but are not limited to, such issues as infestations, damaged walls, leaking sinks/toilets, broken air conditioners or heaters, broken or missing appliances, etc.

 If you have a complaint or would like to request a Rental Inspection, please email Donnie Denny or call 940-349-7480.